-Gambia: Defeated leader Jammeh says he will step down
+Gambia: Defeated leader Jammeh leaves country after election loss

 Wilkins said she had witnessed "manic" scenes at the airport and at the hotel, where "everyone was panicking and crying."

-The UK warned that "potential for military intervention and civil disturbance is high and could result in Banjul International Airport being closed on short notice."
+The United Kingdom warned that "potential for military intervention and civil disturbance is high and could result in Banjul International Airport being closed on short notice."